SEND Information Report

 • Agree the start date.
 In certain circumstances, such as the child not having attended school before, special starting arrangements may be agreed.

 • Contact the previous school for the child’s records.
 Where there are concerns the SENCo will be contacted by phone.
-We prepare children and young people to make their next move by Secondary transition
+We prepare children and young people to make their next move Secondary transition

 • Secondary school staff visit pupils prior to them joining their new school.